-One of the best healthcare centres in India, the department of Oncology at Fortis follows a programme that include trans-disciplinary and multi-modality approaches in the field of both adult and pediatric oncology.
+One of the best health care centres in India, the Department of Oncology at Fortis follows a programme that includes trans-disciplinary and multi-modality approaches in the field of both adult and pediatric oncology.
 With comprehensive programmes, the department has onboard super-sub-specialists in the field of Medical Oncology, Hematology – adult & pediatric, Radiation Oncology, Specialized Onco surgery and Bone Marrow Transplant services.
-There are various specialised clinics and with a range of Support services for prevention, diagnosis and treatment of Cancer.
+There are variously specialised clinics and with a range of Support services for prevention, diagnosis and treatment of Cancer.

 It’s thought that there are more than one hundred types of cancer that can affect just about any part of the body.
-The total number of cancer related deaths in India among the age group of 30-69 today stands around 5,56,400 per year among which two-third are male patients and the remaining are female.
+The total number of cancer-related deaths in India among the age group of 30-69 today stands around 5,56,400 per year among which two-thirds are male patients and the remaining are female.

-- Leukemia: It begins in the blood and bone marrow.
+- Leukaemia: It begins in the blood and bone marrow.

 - Carcinomas: These begin in the skin or tissues that line the internal organs.